 3. Crafting The Truth.

-A line from Ben Carson’s book What I Believe, A Collection Of My Syndicated Columnsreads:
+What I Believe, A Collection Of My Syndicated Columns,

 “We cannot rely on those in the media and those in politics to tell us the truth.
 We need to go beyond them and rely on ourselves to craft a truly free America that works for all of us.
 This means we must become informed voters and use our votes effectively to choose the kind of leadership that represents the will of the people.”